Toyouke-hime

-Toyouke-hime (豊宇気毘売, Toyouke-bime) is the deity (kami) of food and grain in the Shinto religion.
-Originally enshrined in the Tanba region (Note: This included the Tango region before it separated from the Tanba Province during the Nara period, where Kono Shrine is located.) of Japan, it is said she was called to reside at Gekū, Ise Shrine in the 5th century during the reign of Emperor Yūryaku to offer sacred food to Amaterasu Ōmikami, the Sun Goddess.
+Toyouke-hime (豊宇気毘売, Toyouke-bime) is the deity (kami) of food and grain in Japan.
+Originally enshrined in the Tanba Province (Note: This included the Tango region before it separated from the Tanba Province during the Nara period, where Kono Shrine is located.), it is said she was called to reside at the Outer Shrine (外宮, Gekū) of Ise Shrine in the 5th century, during the reign of Emperor Yūryaku, to offer sacred food to Amaterasu, the ruling kami and sun goddess.
+She is worshipped as a secondary kami at Chōkaisan Ōmonoimi Shrine.

 Toyouke-Ōmikami (r: 5th row from the top) is a granddaughter to Izanagi by her father Wakumusubi, who was born while Izanami was still alive (based on Kojiki).

-While popular as Toyouke-Ōhmikami presently, her name has been transcribed using Chinese characters in several manners including ' in the Kojiki, while there is no entry about her in the Nihon Shoki.
+While now popular as Toyouke-Ōhmikami, her name has been transcribed using Chinese characters in several manners including in the Kojiki, while there is no entry about her in the Nihon Shoki.